-So, you want to know how to use Cricut Pens?
+So, you want to know how to use Cricut pens?
 This is the post for you!
-We are going to share just how to use those pens in your Cricut machine as well as share some Cricut pen projects to give this method of creating a try.
-We will cover how to use pens on a Cricut Explore Air 2 as well pens that work with the Cricut Maker.
-Get ready because you are about to be an expert on how to use pens on a Cricut.
+We are going to share just how to use pens in your Cricut machine as well as share some Cricut pen projects to give this method of creating a try.

 What Are Cricut Pens?

-Cricut pens are a special size pen that will fit in the pen holder of your Cricut machine.
-They are the same for the Cricut Maker and Cricut Explore Air 2.
-There are adapters to fit other pens in these machines but please note that these are not made by Cricut and use of these will void the warranty of your machine.
+There are adapters to fit other pens in these machines but please note that these are not made by Cricut and the use of these will void the warranty of your machine.
 I do cover the use of those below so keep reading if you don’t want to purchase the Cricut markers or pens.

 Official Cricut pens look like the image above and come in a wide variety of sizes and different colors.
 Remember this size and shape are for the Explore and Maker family of machines only.
 You can see the full line of pens by clicking here.
 A few of the sizes and types you will see are as follows:

 - Fine point